sf-wdi-24/modules/week-02-ajax-and-js-objects/day-03/module-01/readme.md

   </body>
   ```

 3. Create the template inside your `results` element.
 Give your template an `id` (e.g. `tracks-template`) so you can select it with jQuery.
+This template acts as an HTML "skeleton" which you'll fill with data.
+The `{{}}` parameters will be replaced by the data that comes back from your API call.

   ```html
   <body>